A Distributed Privacy-Preserving Learning Dynamics in General Social Networks: Abstract

 \section{Abstract}

-In this paper, we study a distributed privacy-preserving learning problem in general social networks.
-Specifically, we consider a very general problem setting where the agents in a given multi-hop social network are required to make sequential decisions to choose among a set of options featured by unknown stochastic quality signals.
-Each agent is allowed to interact with its peers through multi-hop communications but with its privacy preserved.
-To serve the above goals, we propose a four-staged distributed social learning algorithm.
-In a nutshell, our algorithm proceeds iteratively, and in every round, each agent i) randomly perturbs its adoption for privacy-preserving purpose, ii) disseminates the perturbed adoption over the social network in a nearly uniform manner through random walking, iii) selects an option by referring to its peers' perturbed latest adoptions, and iv) decides whether or not to adopt the selected option according to its latest quality signal.
-By our solid theoretical analysis, we provide answers to two fundamental algorithmic questions about the performance of our four-staged algorithm: on one hand, we illustrate the convergence of our algorithm when there are a sufficient number of agents in the social network, each of which are with incomplete and perturbed knowledge as input; on the other hand, we reveal the quantitative trade-off between the privacy loss and the communication overhead towards the convergence.
-We also perform extensive simulations to validate our theoretical analysis and to verify the efficacy of our algorithm.
+In this paper, we study a distributed privacy-preserving learning problem in social networks with general topology.
+The agents can communicate with each other over the network, which may result in privacy disclosure, since the trustworthiness of the agents cannot be guaranteed.
+Given a set of options which yield unknown stochastic rewards, each agent is required to learn the best one, aiming at maximizing the resulting expected average cumulative reward.
+To serve the above goal, we propose a four-staged distributed algorithm which efficiently exploits the collaboration among the agents while preserving the local privacy for each of them.
+In particular, our algorithm proceeds iteratively, and in every round, each agent i) randomly perturbs its adoption for the privacy-preserving purpose, ii) disseminates the perturbed adoption over the social network in a nearly uniform manner through random walking, iii) selects an option by referring to the perturbed suggestions received from its peers, and iv) decides whether or not to adopt the selected option as preference according to its latest reward feedback.
+Through solid theoretical analysis, we quantify the trade-off among the number of agents (or communication overhead), privacy preserving and learning utility.
+We also perform extensive simulations to verify the efficacy of our proposed social learning algorithm.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{